Bernadine Malveaux Minix - Port Arthur News

 Bernadine then moved to Port Arthur in the seventies and eventually met her husband of 30 years, Eddie Minix.

-She was a member and President of Paradise Missionary Baptist Church and President of The Paradise Mission Board, she visited numerous nursing homes and hospitals around the city.
+She was a member of Paradise Missionary Baptist Church and President of The Paradise Mission Board, she visited numerous nursing homes and hospitals around the city.

 Due to the Covid-19 pandemic, funeral services will be limited to family and close friends.